 If you don’t enjoy it, don’t watch it.
 But no other game gets threatened with cancellation.
 Leave the Pro Bowl alone.

-Topics: Schechter's Lectures
+Tags: Schechter's Lectures